wp-plugins/amr-ical-events-list/readme.txt

 == Changelog ==
+= Version 4.0.28 =
+* Fix: Google at some point changed event publisher practice for all day end dates (but not yet documentation) to follow ics all day end date practice.
+Event ends on the 'next' day.
+Function 'add to  google' updated accordingly.
+* Fix: The html5 'styles' were a bit too clean.
+The html markup required for rich snippets gets missed.
+Other htmlstyles were fine.
+Html markup using spans added back so that rich snippets would be available.

 = Version 4.0.27 =
 * Fix: for sites with events list on home page AND somehow have another post on home page too (global $post ends up with post data, not homepage data (id) )
 * Fix: day of week text showing in calendar on empty cells after end month from last update - removed